tifannyy/selenium-automation/README.md

 # selenium-automation

-website test automation using selenium python.
+web automation testing project for orangeHRM using selenium python.